Pratibha Satpathy

-Pratibha Satpathy (born: 27 November 1945) is a poet of Odia literature.
+Pratibha Satpathy (born 27 November 1945) is a poet of Odia literature.
 She has been recognised as one of the leading poets of the country and has been honoured with the Sahitya Akademi Award.

+In January 2025, she was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Biography

 She has been writing poetry in Odia for more than forty years.
 She is editor of poetry magazine Udbhasa which is published quarterly.
 Previously she was the editor of the Odia magazine Istahaar for 25 years.
 Satpathy has also translated a number of famous English literary works by writers such as Pearl S. Buck into Odia language.
 Many of her books in Odia have been translated into Hindi by herself.
 She has won several awards.